Menopause and your health

 There are many important steps you can take to build your health in the years around menopause.

-• Quit smoking.
+- Quit smoking.
 Quitting smoking is the most important step you can take to be healthier.
-Smoking hurts your health in many ways, including by damaging your bones and causing heart disease and as many as 12 types of cancer in women.5,6 Stay away from secondhand smoke and get help quitting if you need it.
-Visit Women.Smokefree.gov for woman-specific information, tips, and tools.
+Smoking hurts your health in many ways, including by damaging your bones and causing heart disease and many types of cancer in women.
+Stay away from secondhand smoke and get help quitting if you need it.
+Visit women.smokefree.gov for women-specific information, tips, and tools.

-• Be active.
+- Be active.
 Getting at least 30 minutes of physical activity on most days of the week is one of the best ways you can be healthier.
 Physical activity can help your bones, heart, and mood.
 Exercise doesn't have to be complicated.
 Brisk walking and regular household chores are good for your health.
-Ask your doctor about what activities are right for you.
+Ask your health care provider about what activities are right for you.
 Aim to do:

-• Exercises that build muscle strength on two days each week
+- Exercises that build muscle strength, including weight-bearing exercises, on two days each week

-Get a free exercise guide and other tips for older adults at the Go4Life from the National Institute on Aging at NIH website.
+Find exercise and physical activity tips for older adults from the National Institute on Aging at NIH.

-• Talk to your doctor or nurse about dietary supplements.
+- Talk to your health care provider about dietary supplements.

-• Women older than 50 need 2.4 micrograms of vitamin B12 and 1.5 milligrams of vitamin B6 each day.
-Ask your doctor or nurse if you need a vitamin supplement.
+- Women older than 50 need 2.4 micrograms of vitamin B-12 and 1.5 milligrams of vitamin B-6 each day.
+Ask your health care provider if you need a vitamin supplement.

-• After menopause, calcium needs go up to maintain bone health.
-Doctors recommend that women 51 and older get 1,200 milligrams of calcium each day.
+- After menopause, women need more calcium to maintain bone health.
+Women 51 and older should get 1,200 milligrams of calcium each day.
 Vitamin D also is important to bone health.
-Doctors also recommend that women 51 to 70 get 600 international units (IU) of vitamin D each day and women ages 71 and older get 800 IU of vitamin D each day.
-Ask your doctor or nurse if you need a calcium supplement or if you need more vitamin D.
+Doctors also recommend that women 51 to 70 get 600 international units (IU) of vitamin D each day and that women ages 71 or older get 800 IU of vitamin D each day.
+Ask your health care provider if you need a calcium supplement or if you need more vitamin D.

-• Practice safe sex.
+- Practice safe sex.
 After menopause, you can’t get pregnant.
-But you can still get a sexually transmitted infection (STI, or STD).
+But you can still get a sexually transmitted infection (STI).
 Condoms are the best way to prevent STIs when you have sex.
 After menopause the vagina may be drier and thinner, leading to small cuts or tears during sex.
 Vaginal cuts or tears put you at higher risk for STIs.
 Learn other ways to prevent STIs.

 Will I gain weight after menopause?

 Maybe.
 Many women gain an average of 5 pounds after menopause.
 Lower estrogen levels may play a role in weight gain after menopause.
 But weight gain may be caused by your metabolism slowing down as you age.
 You may also not eat as healthy or be as active as when you were younger.
-You also lose muscle mass as you age (muscle burns more calories at rest than other types of tissue in the body).
+You also lose muscle mass as you age since muscle burns more calories at rest than other types of tissue in the body.